 Thinking about visiting or moving to O’Connor?
 Here’s what you need to know.

-O’Connor was gazetted in 1928.
-Its boundary includes the Bruce/O’Connor ridge nature reserve.
-This elevated area lies between houses in O’Connor and the nearby Australian Institute of Sport.
+Many people aren’t aware that O’Connor’s boundary includes the Bruce/O’Connor Ridge Nature Reserve.
+This elevated area lies between houses in O’Connor and the nearby Australian Institute of Sport in Bruce.

 Places of interest and things to do

-O’Connor Cooperative School is a public school in Macpherson Street, St Joseph’s Catholic Primary School is in Boronia Drive and Black Mountain School in Cockle Street provides education for children with additional needs.
+There are three schools in O’Connor: O’Connor Cooperative School is a public school on Macpherson Street, St Joseph’s Catholic Primary School is on Boronia Drive, and Black Mountain School on Cockle Street, which provides education for children with additional needs.

 - Median age: 34 years